Getting teams to collaborate successfully

 Learning to give feedback

-For those who haven’t had leadership roles in the past, collaboration provides a great chance to learn the art of giving and receiving feedback.
+For those without leadership roles, collaboration provides a great chance to learn the art of giving and receiving feedback.
 Can it get ugly?
 Absolutely.
 Managers should be prepared to pay attention to how feedback is shared and do it without getting too involved.
-These are great chances to teach lessons on professionalism.
-Is someone’s idea completely crazy?
-Maybe, but learning to see where they’re coming from can clarify what needs more explanation.

-Some conversations about how to deliver feedback may need to happen in private, but more often than not they should happen as they arise.
+Some conversations about how to deliver feedback may need to happen in private, but they should more often than not happen as they arise.
 Again, finding a way to listen without intruding is the defining skill here.

-Have some feedback yourself?
+Do you have some feedback yourself?
 This is where to share it.
 Don’t narrate it as a tutorial or anything, but offer feedback to teams as a great way to demonstrate casual methods for sharing thoughts.

 Building a great company culture